leedmitri/neotcg/README.md

      - Text form
 - Levels
 - Masteries
+- All ISO decks displayed color coded with links to their Colors TCG deck page.
-- Needed cards based on set decks
+- Needed cards based on ISO decks decks
 - Priority decks displayed in grid format with cards you own and placeholders
-- All ISO decks colorcoded with links to their Colors TCG deck page.
 - Pending trades

 An example setup can be seen [here](https://gloomlee.neocities.org/colorstcg/neotcgexample/).